jnaecker/jnaecker.github.io/_posts/2018-10-16-updated-fairness.md

 These preferences strict and do not diminish with experience or exposure.
 (See the paper for how exactly we know this.)

-Within decision tasks, we see that choice reversals common, and they almost always take the form of switching from ex ante equalizing to ex post equalizing.
+Within decision tasks, we see that choice reversals are common, and they almost always take the form of switching from ex ante equalizing to ex post equalizing.
 To see this, check out Figure 4 in the paper.
 In this figure, the panels represent the intial category of the allocation (in the ex ante frame), while the bars within each panel represent the final category (in the ex post frame).

 ![](/assets/img/fairness-fig4.png)